-religious exercise.
-We then apply this framework to the accommodation scheme before us, which exempts religious non-profits from providing contraceptive coverage and instead assigns that task to health insurance issuers and TPAs.
+from providing contraceptive coverage and instead assigns that task to health insurance issuers and TPAs.

-conclude the accommodation substantially burden Plaintiffs' religious exercise.
+We conclude the accommodation does not substantially burden Plaintiffs' religious exercise.
 The accommodation relieves Plaintiffs from complying with the Mandate and guarantees they will not have to provide, pay for, or facilitate contraceptive coverage.
 Plaintiffs do not "trigger" or otherwise cause contraceptive coverage because federal law, not the act of opting out, entitles plan participants and beneficiaries to coverage.
-Although Plaintiffs allege the administrative tasks required to opt out of the Mandate make them complicit in the overall delivery scheme, opting out instead relieves them from Furthermore, these complicity. deminimis administrative tasks do not substantially burden religious exercise for the purposes of RFRA.
+Although Plaintiffs allege the administrative tasks required to opt out of the Mandate make them complicit in the overall delivery scheme, opting out instead relieves them from complicity.
+Furthermore, these de minimis administrative tasks do not substantially burden religious exercise for the purposes of RFRA.

 The dissent parts ways with our majority opinion on the self-insured plaintiffs' RFRA claims.
-It stresses that, by opting out, the self-insured plaintiffs would cause the legal responsibility to provide contraceptive coverage to shift to their TPAs.
-We agree.
-As we observe below, the regulations are clear on that point.
-But shifting legal responsibility to provide coverage away from the plaintiffs relieves rather than burdens their religious exercise.
+It stresses that, by opting out, the self-insured plaintiffs would cause the legal responsibility to provide contraceptive coverage to shift to their TPAs.20 We agree.
+As we observe below, the regulations are clear on that point.21 But shifting legal responsibility to provide coverage away from the plaintiffs relieves rather than burdens their religious exercise.
 The ACA and its implementing regulations entitle plan participants and beneficiaries to coverage whether or not the plaintiffs opt out.
-And the government has established a scheme where, if the law is followed, self-insured plaintiffs that opt out are relieved of providing, paying for, and facilitating coverage; the government assigns that responsibility to their TPAs; participants and beneficiaries receive the coverage to which they are entitled by federal law.
+And the government has established a scheme where, if the law is followed, self-insured plaintiffs that opt out are relieved of providing, paying for, and facilitating coverage; the government assigns that responsibility to their TPAs; and plan participants and beneficiaries receive the coverage to which they are entitled by federal law.
 Such an arrangement is among the common and permissible methods of religious accommodation in a pluralist society, and does not constitute a substantial burden under RFRA.

-&lt;sup>20 Plaintiffs make causation the centerpiece of their RFRA claim.
+20 Plaintiffs make causation the centerpiece of their RFRA claim.
 They allege that opting out of the Mandate would cause or make them complicit in providing contraceptive coverage, and thus substantially burdens their religious exercise.
 Much of our opinion assesses and ultimately rejects the merits of this claim.